-To ensure that tap water is safe to drink, the United States Environmental Protection Agency (US EPA) prescribes regulations and the Massachusetts Department of Environmental Protection (MassDEP) administers regulations that limit the amounts of certain contaminants allowed in water provided to public water systems customers.
+To ensure that tap water is safe to drink, the United States Environmental Protection Agency (USEPA) prescribes regulations and the Massachusetts Department of Environmental Protection (MassDEP) administers regulations that limit the amounts of certain contaminants allowed in water provided to public water systems customers.
 The USEPA sets Maximum Contamination Levels, Maximum Contamination Level Goals, Action Levels, and defines allowable testing procedures for over 160 water contaminants.
 Food and Drug Administration (FDA) and Massachusetts Department of Public Health regulations establish limits for contaminants in bottled water that provide the same protection for public health.

-The US EPA and MassDEP are continuously studying contaminants that may be found in drinking water.
+The USEPA and MassDEP are continuously studying contaminants that may be found in drinking water.
 Monitoring for new contaminants is proposed whenever a potential health risk is identified and when technology is available to yield reliable analytical results.
-The US EPA Unregulated Contaminant Monitoring Rule (UCMR) program is part of this effort.
-Bellingham has participated in this program over the last several years.
-UCMR results are noted in this report on sheets 5 and 6.
+The USEPA Unregulated Contaminant Monitoring Rule (UCMR) program is part of this effort.
+Bellingham has participated in this program over the last several years, but none was required in 2016.
+UCMR results for 2015 are noted in this report on sheets 5 and 6.